iconsauce/plugin-material-design-icons-updated/README.md

 # plugin-material-design-icons-updated

-This plugin scrapes [Google Material Design Icons](https://fonts.google.com/icons) collected by `material-design-icons-updated` node module which contains svg versions.
+This plugin scrapes [Google Material Design Icons](https://fonts.google.com/icons) collected by [material-design-icons-updated](https://github.com/stramel/material-design-icons-updated) which contains svg versions.

 To use it with `iconsauce`: